The leaseholder’s right of first refusal in a freehold sale

 If your freeholder should fail to do so, you may be surprised to hear that, in doing so, they will have committed a criminal offence – which is punishable, on conviction, with a fine of up to £5,000.

-If the freeholder does try to sell the property without first offering the Right of First Refusal to you, the tenants can serve notice on the new owner demanding full details of the sale and take action against the new owner, forcing them to sell the freehold to the leaseholders at the same price as was paid for it.
-This action has the effect of making the first property sale null and void.
+If the freeholder does try to sell the freehold interest of the block without first offering the Right of First Refusal to you, the leaseholders can serve notice on the new owner demanding full details of the sale and take action against the new owner, forcing them to sell the freehold to the leaseholders at the same price as was paid for it.
+This action unusually has the effect of making the first property sale null and void.

 It is worth noting that RFR does not give you as one of the leaseholders the right to force your freeholder to sell the property.
 That’s where enfranchisement comes in.
 RFR only applies if the freeholder has expressed an intention to sell the property anyway.
 The offer can be withdrawn by your freeholder at any time and leaseholders are free to reject the offer if they see fit.